-So, the Americans have to play one of these cup events every year, while the foreign players get every other year off?
+So, the Americans have to play one of these cup events every year, while the rest of the world gets every other year off?
 Why don't they just combine the two events?

 Well, for one thing, they're the properties of different entities.
 The PGA Tour runs the Presidents Cup, while the Ryder Cup is a PGA of America and R&A production.
 And each event makes a lot of money for its owners.

 Ah yes.
 "Show me the money."
 How much money is at stake?

 Technically, none.
 Players do not receive money for participation in the Presidents Cup.
 Instead, the PGA Tour pledges to contribute to charities which are nominated by the players, captains and assistant captains from both teams.